10 Site Characterization

 10.5.1.1 Manufacturing Signatures

 PFAAs (PFCAs and PFSAs) can be produced as a mixture of homologues of different chain lengths depending on the various manufacturing process(es) used (Section 2.2).
 PFAAs produced by electrochemical fluorination (ECF) can include both even and odd chain-length homologues.
 PFAAs produced by fluorotelomerization contain mostly even chain-length homologues.
 However, transformation of some of the fluorotelomer precursors results in the formation of odd chain length PFCAs (Prevedouros et al. 2006; Dasu, Liu, and Lee 2012; Liu and Mejia Avendano 2013).
 Most commercial laboratories can report PFCA homologues ranging from C4 to C14 and select PFSA homologues between C4 and C12.
 USEPA (2009) published PFCA profiles in various commercial products that showed different patterns of PFCA chain lengths.
-Chemical fingerprinting for source identification may be useful for PFAS sites; however, changes in raw materials and processes over time, as well as environmental fractionation, must be taken into account.
+So, while chemical fingerprinting for source identification may be useful for PFAS sites, changes in raw materials and processes over time, as well as environmental fractionation, must be taken into account.

-Laboratories generally report the concentration of a given PFAA as the total of the branched and linear forms; however, the concentration of the linear form and an estimated concentration for the branched form can be reported independently.
-The concentration of branched form must be estimated because standards do not yet exist for most branched-chain PFAA (Section 11.2.1).
+Laboratories generally report the concentration of a given PFAA as the total of the branched and linear forms; however, the concentration of the linear form and an estimated concentration for the branched form can often be reported independently.
+The concentration of branched forms typically must be estimated because standards do not yet exist for most branched-chain PFAA (Section 11.2.1).
 Benskin (2011) used the absence of branched PFCA isomers in dated sediment cores of two lakes to support the conclusion that oxidation of FTOH was the major atmospheric source of PFCAs in the lakes and not direct transport of PFOA.
 Fredriksson (2016) used isomer profiles along with homologue patterns to assess the sources of PFAS in avian eggs.
-The potential for environmental fractionation must be taken into account when evaluating isomer profiles because linear and branched-chain isomers have different physical and biological properties, adsorption, and bioaccumulation (Fredriksson 2016; Miralles-Marco and Harrad 2015).
+However, the potential for environmental fractionation must be taken into account when evaluating isomer profiles because linear and branched-chain isomers have different physical and biological properties, adsorption, and bioaccumulation (Fredriksson 2016; Miralles-Marco and Harrad 2015).
 Other examples of isomer analysis for PFAS source identification include Shi et al. (2015), Benskin, DeSilva, and Martin (2010), and Karrman et al. (2011).

 Chiral fingerprinting through enantiospecific isomer differentiation is a potential method for source identification, although its use is still under development.
 Asher et al. (2012) applied this method to identify PFAS sources to an aquatic foodweb.
 However, they noted several limitations and assumptions when using this method for PFAS source identification.

-10.5.1.2 Visual Representations of Data
+10.5.1.3 Visual Representations of Data

 Figure 10-2.
 Comparison of PFAS signatures in Sample A and B using bar graphs.
 The concentration of each PFAS has been divided by the sum of all measured PFAS to represent the relative abundance of PFAS in each sample.